Cytokinetics Incorporated (CYTK)'s Financial Results Comparing With Vical Incorporated (NASDAQ:VICL) | New Business Observer

 |0.00

-Cytokinetics Incorporated’s upside potential currently stands at 15.83% and an $15 average target price.
+Cytokinetics Incorporated’s upside potential is 13.12% at a $15 average price target.

 Insider & Institutional Ownership

 Cytokinetics Incorporated and Vical Incorporated has shares held by institutional investors as follows: 70.9% and 33.9%.
-Cytokinetics Incorporated’s share held by insiders are 1%.
-Insiders Comparatively, held 0.97% of Vical Incorporated shares.
+Insiders held 1% of Cytokinetics Incorporated shares.
+Comparatively, Vical Incorporated has 0.97% of it’s share held by insiders.

 Performance